 Self Build Register

 The Government wants more people to build or commission their new home.
-To help realise this, councils are required to have a self-build register so we can understand local demand for this type of housing.
+To help realise this, Local Authorities are required to keep a Self-Build Register of those seeking to acquire serviced plots in the area for their own self-build and custom-housing.
+The register enables us to understand local demand for this type of housing.
+This understanding will help inform future policies and projects to help bring forward custom and self-build development.

 You can register your interest in self-building as a self-builder online.

-What is self-build and custom-build?
+What is Self-Build and Custom-Build Housing?

 • select the design and then do much of the actual construction work yourself